grafana/grafana/docs/sources/administration/recorded-queries/index.md

 > **Note:** An administrator must configure a Prometheus data source and associate it with a [Remote write target](#remote-write-target) before recorded queries can be used.

 Recorded queries only work with backend data source plugins.
 Refer to [Backend data source plugin](/tutorials/build-a-data-source-backend-plugin/) for more information about backend data source plugins.
-You can recorded three types of queries:
+You can record three types of queries:

 - single row and column - A query that returns a single row and column.
 - row count - A query that returns meaningful rows to be counted.